madarachan/BedWars1058-WoodSkins/README.md

 [![Proxy Stats](https://img.shields.io/bstats/servers/12864?logo=minecraft&label=Servers)](https://discord.gg/JyF42uRcMk)
 [![Proxy Stats](https://img.shields.io/bstats/players/12864?logo=minecraft&label=Players)](https://discord.gg/JyF42uRcMk)

-make a pull request if you want to be a contributor
+just make a pull request if you want to be a contributor i really appreciate if you want to be a contributor and help me to this plugin